adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/drone_referee.png" />
 </figure>

-In a team of 7, we designed and implemented an autonomous drone concept to referee Robot Football matches.
-The drone was programmed to track a calculated "bubble of active play" and provide recommendations based on the status of the tracked ball (goal, throw in) and the tracked players (collisions, fouls).
-This was demonstrated on Tech United's RoboCup field.
+In a team of 7, we designed and implemented an autonomous drone concept to referee RoboCup MSL football matches.
+The drone was programmed to track a calculated "bubble of active play" and provide recommendations based on the status of the tracked ball (goal, throw in) and the tracked player robots (collisions, fouls).
+This was demonstrated on Tech United's RoboCup field using their TURTLE robot platform.

 ### [AGV Localization in Changing Indoor Environments](https://research.tue.nl/nl/studentTheses/a-study-of-mobile-robot-localization-in-changing-indoor-environme)
 #### 2016/2017 | Prodrive Technologies, TU Eindhoven